voxpupuli/puppet-bareos/README.md

 #### Client - Class ::bareos::client::client

-The Client Resource (or FileDaemon) resource deﬁnes the name of the Client (as used by the Director) as well as the port on which the Client listens for Director connections.
+The Client Resource (or FileDaemon) resource defines the name of the Client (as used by the Director) as well as the port on which the Client listens for Director connections.

 #### Director - Define ::bareos::client::director

-The Director resource deﬁnes the name and password of the Directors that are permitted to contact this Client.
+The Director resource defines the name and password of the Directors that are permitted to contact this Client.

 #### Messages - Define ::bareos::client::messages

-The Messages resource deﬁnes how messages are to be handled and destinations to which they should be sent.
+The Messages resource defines how messages are to be handled and destinations to which they should be sent.

 ### Console
 `Class ::bareos::console`